 Everyone is already familiar with the expression “data is the new oil”.
 Ever-increasing amounts of information are produced, stored, processed and transferred enabling products and services across all industries.
-A substantial amount of this information relates to an identified or identifiable natural person, i.e., it is personal data.
+A substantial amount of this information relates to an identified or identifiable natural person i.e., it’s personal data.
 The processing of personal data can, unfortunately, also summon risks to individuals’ rights and freedoms, sometimes materializing in real harm.
 Henceforth, data protection laws have been introduced around the globe to safeguard people from informational harms.
 The cornerstone of the European Union’s data protection framework is the General Data Protection Regulation (everyone’s favorite GDPR).
-Applicable since the 25th of May, 2018, the GDPR brings many novelties compared to its predecessor, e.g., the principle of accountability, the concepts of data protection by design and by default, and Data Protection Impact Assessments (DPIAs).
+Applicable since May 25 2018 the GDPR brings many novelties compared to its predecessor e.g., the principle of accountability, the concepts of data protection by design and by default, and Data Protection Impact Assessments (DPIAs).

 Data Protection Impact Assessments

-The list of processing activities that require a DPIA includes (but is not restricted to) systematic and extensive profiling with significant effect, the processing on a large scale of sensitive data or the large-scale systematic monitoring of a publicly accessible area.
-Quite impractically, the template of a DPIA is far from set in stone, and there is only a minimum set of contents: a systematic description of the processing operation; an assessment of the necessity and proportionality of the processing operations in relation to the purposes; an assessment of the risks to the rights and freedoms of data subjects; and the measures envisaged to address the risks.
-Even if the risk assessment part could entail some kind of scoring with regard to the level of a given risk, the current DPIA is predominantly a qualitative assessment with potentially arbitrary outcome!
+The list of processing activities that require a DPIA includes (but isn’t restricted to) the systematic and extensive profiling with significant effect, the processing on a large scale of sensitive data or the large-scale systematic monitoring of a publicly accessible area.
+Quite impractically, the template of a DPIA is far from set in stone, and there’s only a minimum set of contents: a systematic description of the processing operation; an assessment of the necessity and proportionality of the processing operations in relation to the purposes; an assessment of the risks to the rights and freedoms of data subjects; and the measures envisaged to address the risks.
+Even if the risk assessment part could entail some kind of scoring with regard to the level of a given risk, the current DPIA is predominantly a qualitative assessment with potentially arbitrary outcomes!

 Let’s make it quantitative